arsf/lag/lastools-patched/README.txt

 * lasground.exe extracts the bare-earth by classifying all ground points
 * lasoverlap.exe checks overlap & vertical/horizontal alignment of flight lines
 * lascontrol.exe quality checks elevations for a list of control points
-* lasclassify.exe find buildings and the trees above the ground
+* lasclassify.exe finds buildings and the vegetation above the ground
-* lasgrid.exe rasters very large LAS files into elevation or intensity grids
+* lasgrid.exe grids onto min/max/avg/std elevation, intensity, or density rasters
 * lascanopy.exe computes basic raster metrics for forestry applications
 * lasboundary.exe extracts a boundary polygon that encloses the points
 * lasheight.exe computes for each point its height above the ground